grahamstark/referendums/bes/docs/brexit_vs_indie.md

 * Practising Protestants were significantly more likely to vote 'No' (and Catholics slightly more likely to vote Yes)..

-* Finally, in the spirit of the LSE study, we include a measure of how openness to new experiences influences the vote.
- (https://en.wikipedia.org/wiki/Big_Five_personality_traits).
-"Openness is a general appreciation for art, emotion, adventure, unusual ideas, imagination, curiosity, and variety of experience".
-"Openness in this sense is strongly associated with a "Yes" vote.
+* Finally, in the spirit of the LSE study, we include a measure of how voting is influenced by a person's [openness to new experiences](https://en.wikipedia.org/wiki/Big_Five_personality_traits).
+"Openness" is defined as: "a general appreciation for art, emotion, adventure, unusual ideas, imagination, curiosity, and variety of experience".
+Openness in this sense is strongly associated with a "Yes" vote.

 In sum, the picture that emerges is that Yes was in most respects the progressive, optimistic, Left-leaning vote.
 Yes votes were associated with lower incomes, but people of all education levels voted both ways, and open-minded and the